klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

    - **Guess Input:**

      - Enter a 5-letter word in the input field.
-     - Each letter should appear in its own box, reflecting the Wordle style.
+     - Each letter should appear in its own box, mimicking the Wordle style.

    - **Submitting a Guess:**

      - Press **Enter** after typing your guess.
      - The guess should be logged in the console (for now).
      - The input field should clear after submission.

-If everything works as expected, congratulations!
-You've successfully built the game board for your Wordle clone.
+**Expected Result:**

+- The game board displays correctly with the sample guesses.
+- The input field functions as expected, logging guesses to the console.

+**Troubleshooting Tips:**

+- If you encounter errors, check the terminal and browser console for messages.
+- Ensure all components are correctly imported and exported.
+- Verify that you've added `"use client";` to components using state or event handlers.

 ---